SEKOIA-IO/documentation/docs/intelligence_center/integrations.md

 ## OpenCTI connector

 An [OpenCTI](https://www.opencti.io) connector is available to consumme a feed.
-All the instruction to run it are available at the connector github repository: https://github.com/SEKOIA-IO/opencti-connector.
+All the instruction to run it are available at the connector GitHub repository: https://github.com/SEKOIA-IO/opencti-connector.

 ## Cortex Analyser

-SEKOIA is also providing a [cortex analyzer](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/analyzers/SEKOIAIntelligenceCenter) to enrich data in [THEHIVE](https://thehive-project.org/) ecosystem.
+SEKOIA is also providing a [Cortex analyzer](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/analyzers/SEKOIAIntelligenceCenter) to enrich data in [TheHive](https://thehive-project.org/) ecosystem.
-To setup the analyzer please follow the following guide: https://github.com/TheHive-Project/CortexDocs/blob/master/analyzer_requirements.md.
+To setup the analyzer please [follow the following guide](https://github.com/TheHive-Project/CortexDocs/blob/master/analyzer_requirements.md).